Peter Stringfellow: Nightclub management

 In 1970, he opened Cinderella's in Leeds.
 This was Stringfellow's first super club, mixing recorded music and live bands.

 In 1972, Stringfellow acquired a space next door to Cinderella's to create another club called Rockafella's.
 This was the first and last of his super cabaret and super clubs.
-Comedy duo Mike & Bernie Winters and magician Paul Daniels performed at the club.
+Comedy duo Mike and Bernie Winters and magician Paul Daniels performed at the club.
 The two clubs were combined in 1973 and given the name Cinderella Rockafella's, and Stringfellow dropped the cabaret and put in full-time DJs such as Chris Crossley and Peter Tyler.
 He and his brother, Paul Stringfellow, also served as DJs.

 In 1976, Stringfellow and his then business partner and brother, Geoffrey Stringfellow, sold the Cinderella Rockafella's to Mecca and moved to Manchester, where they opened the Millionaire Club.
 There were no live bands in the Millionaire Club.
 However, the Stringfellows hired named DJs including Peter Tyler and Brett Sinclair.

 In 1980, he sold the Millionaire Club to Granada Ltd and he then moved with his whole family to London.
 There he opened Stringfellows Covent Garden.
 It was an immediate success as a nightclub in London, where celebrities, international film stars, TV personalities, rock stars, models, paparazzi and national newspaper journalists partied for the next 15 years.

 In 1983, he took over the old cabaret club, Talk of the Town, which had closed.
 He reopened it with its original name Hippodrome and it became the "World's Greatest Disco".
 The Hippodrome introduced its first gay night at the venue under his management.
-He also started Hippodrome Records and one of his acts to sign was Dusty Springfield who released the single Sometimes Like Butterflies.
+He also started Hippodrome Records and one of his acts to sign was Dusty Springfield who released the single, "Sometimes Like Butterflies".

 In 1986, he opened Stringfellow's New York, which was frequented by New York celebrities and managed with his daughter Karen.
 In 1989, he opened Stringfellow's Miami, and then Stringfellow's Los Angeles in 1990.
 He sustained huge financial losses due to the American economic recession in 1989.

 In 1996, Stringfellow's autobiography, King of Clubs, was published by Little, Brown.
 It was serialised in the Baltimore Sun newspaper and became a best-seller.